GRomeroNaranjo/Mnist-Image-Classification/README.md

 ## The Process

 First we load the dataset using the load_data() function within tensorflow.
 Once, that is ready we divide the data into X_train, y_train, X_test, y_test.
 These variables will help us validate and train our model.
 After this, we normalize and reshape the images so that they are ready to be fed into the model.
-And finally we build our sequential convolutional neural network using both the ReLU and Softmax activation functions and compile the network using adam as our optimizer.
+And finally we build our sequential convolutional neural network using the ReLU, Softmax activation functions and using adam as our optimizer.